The University Honors Program offers students a variety of advantages and benefits in curriculum, scheduling, advising, and scholarships.

 In addition to providing advising about specific Honors Program requirements, the Honors staff can also be helpful to students who are preparing for professional and graduate school.
 The Honors Office is charged with the responsibility for advising for national and international scholarships and fellowships such as the Truman, Rhodes, Goldwater, or Phi Kappa Phi programs.
 Honors students who do departmental Honors research also have the benefit of an additional advisor in their major department.

 The Honors Program has an attractive scholarship program for both entering and continuing students.
-Awards for entering students range from $2,500 to full tuition, room/board, and books.
-Continuing student awards range from small research grants, to study abroad scholarships, to full-tuition awards.
 The majority of Honors students receive some type of scholarship funding from the university.